 Frank’s and Alice’s thirty-year marriage is held together by a mixture of affection and bickering, marinated in a brew of hard-won wisdom.
 But the delicate balance of their relationship is strained when Frank discovers a bundle of love-letters from long-gone girlfriends.

-One mishap leads to another, and Frank's daughter, Shirley, sweet-talks her mother into a visit, leaving Frank fuming in an empty house.
+One mishap leads to another, and Frank's daughter, Shirley, sweet-talks her mother into a visit, leaving Frank fuming in an empty house, claiming his wife has been kidnapped.

 Soon Shirley and Alice are having a high old time as independent women on their own.